celery/celery/docs/userguide/monitoring.rst

 The worker has the ability to send a message whenever some event happens.
-These events are then captured by tools like :program:`celerymon` and :program:`celeryev` to monitor the cluster.
+These events are then captured by tools like :program:`celerymon` and :program:`celery events` to monitor the cluster.

 .. _monitoring-snapshots: